 Toasting marshmallows around the campfire, staying up late to catch fireflies, playing tag with the kids from the next cabin.
 If you grew up in Minnesota, these images may remind you of summers spent at a lakeside resort.
 Even if you haven’t been to one, it’s never too late to start a new tradition and make some memories of your own.

-Kids have plenty of places to play this fall, from zoos to indoor waterparks to parks and playgrounds.
-Also high on this list are Minnesota’s children’s museums, which can be found in Duluth, Grand Rapids, St. Paul, Bloomington and Rochester.
-New exhibits, special events and hands-on activities will delight kids of all ages—and even teach them something in the process.
+Kids have plenty of places to play in Minnesota, from zoos to indoor waterparks to parks and playgrounds.
+Also high on this list are Minnesota’s children’s museums, which can be found in Duluth, Grand Rapids, St. Paul, Bloomington, Rochester and Mankato.

 There's always something new to see and do at Mall of America in Bloomington.